Free Shipping on orders over $99 (US only!)

 Fountain owners need to know how to clean a fountain pump correctly to prolong the life of their fountain pump.

 What constitutes a water fountain accessory?
-Water fountain accessories don’t have to be things you buy in the store next to the array of outdoor or indoor fountains.
+They don’t have to be things you buy in the store next to the array of outdoor or indoor fountains.
 They can be anything that adds value or visual interest to the fountain itself.
-Naturally, you want to make sure something is waterproof before you put it into the reservoir of the fountain, but anything goes when it comes to water fountain accessories.
+Naturally, you want to make sure something is waterproof before you put it into the reservoir of the fountain, but anything goes when it comes to fountain accessories.
 What matters is that it makes sense to you.

-Besides the nuts and bolts of the fountain itself, water fountain accessories should be something that either adds to the meaning of the fountain itself, or feeds back a good memory into your family.
+Besides the nuts and bolts of the fountain itself, accessories should be something that either adds to the meaning of the fountain itself, or feeds back a good memory into your family.
 Maybe a child made a necklace of brightly colored beads in honor of a family member.
-That could serve as a water fountain accessory.
+That could serve as a fountain accessory.
 Maybe you’d like to create a tribute to a family pet.
-In that case, the water fountain accessories might include a pet collar or laminated pet photos.
+In that case, accessories might include a pet collar or laminated pet photos.

 Whatever you decide to do with your fountain is completely up to you.
-More than just a place to reflect and relax, your indoor or outdoor water fountain should be adorned with the kind of water fountain accessories that reflect your passions, whatever they may be.
+More than just a place to reflect and relax, your indoor or outdoor water fountain should be adorned with something that reflects your passions, whatever they may be.

 If not, there’s nothing to fret about.
 Indoor and outdoor fountain pumps are inexpensive and easy to buy.
-In fact, the Serenity Health website offers a little tutorial on what to look for in fountain pumps.
+In fact, the Serenity Health & Home Decor offers a little tutorial on what to look for in fountain pumps.

-Essentially, the trick is to make sure you’re buying a fountain pump appropriate for your fountain.
+Essentially, the trick is to make sure you’re buying a pump appropriate for your fountain.
 They come in a range of sizes and power, depending on how many gallons of water you need to pump through that fountain.
 Do you own an indoor or outdoor fountain?
-It matters.
-Outdoor fountain pumps are specifically designed to withstand certain weather conditions (however, always disconnect the pump from the fountain during freezing weather conditions).
+It does matter.
+Outdoor fountain pumps are specifically designed to plug into an outdoor outlet safely (however, always disconnect the pump from the fountain during freezing weather conditions).
 Indoor fountain pumps, on the other hand, are made specifically – and only – for indoor use.

 For example, copper fountains can be damaged by using the wrong water fountain cleaning supplies.
 The same holds true for steel or slate water fountains.
 Use furniture polish or Pledge to keep your natural copper fountains clean.
 Now, buying a product specifically labeled “copper cleaner” might seem like the logical choice, but don’t use it on your natural copper fountain.
 It will completely remove the hand applied patina finish.
 Keep in mind that copper is natural and, as a result, will weather naturally, changing color over time.